Cerveza Quilmes

 Cervecería y Maltería Quilmes (/es/) is an Argentine drink company founded in 1890 in the city of Quilmes in Greater Buenos Aires.
 The company was established by Otto Bemberg, a German immigrant, in 1890 as a beer manufacturer.
-Since 2002, Quilmes is owned by AmBev, the largest beer manufacturer in the world.
+Since 2002, Quilmes is owned by Ambev, the largest beer manufacturer in the world.

-Apart from beer, the company bottles and commercialises bottled waters, soft drinks, sport drinks, energy drinks, and wines, through several brands (some of them properties of parent company Ambev and other brands under licenses of PepsiCo, Nestlé, among others).
+Apart from beer, the company bottles and commercialises bottled waters, soft drinks, sport drinks, energy drinks, and wines, through several brands (some of them properties of parent company Ambev and other brands under licenses of PepsiCo and Nestlé, among others).

 Quilmes has manufactured several varieties of beer through the years, such as low-alcohol, bock, stout, lager, red lager, lager, and pilsner.
 Quilmes is the largest beer manufacturer of Argentina.